Your Rights When Buying Second-Hand Goods in England & Wales

 - the trader failed to carry out the agreed repair or replacement within a reasonable time.

 You then choose between a price reduction (reducing what you paid to reflect the defect) or a final right to reject (returning the goods for a refund).
 Unlike the Tier 1 refund, a deduction for your use of the goods may be made — except that for non-vehicle goods rejected within the first six months, no deduction is permitted.
 Motor vehicles are an exception — a deduction for use can be made on a car even within the first six months.
+Our guide on vehicle purchases and consumer rights covers the car-specific rules in more depth.

 The six-month presumption: why timing matters